chof747/wlan-thermostat/README.md

      - Fixed size of footprint for optocoppler
      - Changed pinheaders for frontend connection from smd to throughole
      - Rearranged board placing to manage changed footprints
+- **v1.2**: Alternate version without (exposed) ground panel at the back of the frontend thermo sensor